Sketch released of suspect in shooting of Texas girl

 Washington implored the shooter to turn himself in.

-"His conscious is finally going to get to him after he sees my child's face go across (television screens) so many times.
+"His conscience is finally going to get to him after he sees my child's face go across (television screens) so many times.
 He's going to turn himself in," Washington said.
 "Do the right thing."

 Lee Merritt, a national civil rights attorney with an office in Dallas and New-York-based activist and writer Shaun King, have offered a $100,000 reward for a tip that leads to an arrest.